 - Section 2 specifies performance requirements for DCFs, either generally or by reference to the type of Operational Data being transmitted.
-These requirements do not apply to High Resolution Data from PMUs and HSMs unless specified in accordance with section 7. - Section 3 specifies reliability requirements for DCFs.
-These requirements do not apply to the provision of High Resolution Data from PMUs and HSMs unless specified in accordance with section 7. - Section 4 specifies the cyber, physical and network security requirements applicable to all DCFs (including all PMUs and HSMs) and associated communication paths. - Section 5 deals with interfaces between DCFs and AEMO co-ordinating centres.
-Section 5.1 applies to PMUs and HSMs providing High Resolution Data- but section 5.2 does not, unless specified in accordance with section 7. - Section 6 deals with DCF maintenance, planning and testing, including coordination.
-These requirements do not apply to PMUs and HSMs providing High Resolution Data unless specified in accordance with section 7. - Section 7 explains how performance requirements for High Resolution Data from PMUs and HSMs are determined for the purpose of this Standard. - Section 8 explains the framework for non-compliance with this Standard, by reference to the NER. - Section 9Data Concentrators. - Remote monitoring equipment (RME)/Remote control equipment (RCE).
+These requirements do not apply to near real-time data from PMUs and HSMs unless specified in accordance with section 7. - Section 3 specifies reliability requirements for DCFs.
+These requirements do not apply to PMUs and HSMs providing near real-time data unless specified in accordance with section 7. - Section 4 specifies the cyber, physical and network security requirements applicable to all DCFs (including all PMUs and HSMs) and associated communication paths. - Section 5 deals with interfaces between DCFs and AEMO control centres.
+Section 5.1 applies to PMUs and HSMs providing near real-time data but section 5.2 does not, unless specified in accordance with section 7. - Section 6 deals with DCF maintenance, planning and testing, including coordination.
+These requirements do not apply to PMUs and HSMs providing near real-time data unless specified in accordance with section 7. - Section 7 explains how performance requirements for near real-time data from PMUs and HSMs are determined for the purpose of this Standard. - Section 8 explains the framework for non-compliance with this Standard, by reference to the NER.
+These requirements do not apply to PMUs and HSMs providing near real-time data unless specified in accordance with section 7. - Section 9Intervening Facilities. - Data Concentrators. - Remote monitoring equipment (RME)/Remote control equipment (RCE).